 As well as their new Gigafast broadband (which currently has limited availability outside of key cities), Vodafone offer 2 additional fibre broadband FTTC (Fibre to the cabinet) packages with optional extra features.
-In-contract price rises may occur, but can be avoided if you select a package which includes the ‘Extra Plan’.
+In-contract price rises may occur, but can be avoided if you select a package which includes the ‘Extra Plan’.Visit Vodafone

 A deal agreed with Openreach in August 2020 means that Bristol, Birmingham and Liverpool residents will soon be able to access Vodafone’s Gigafast broadband too, via Openreach's 1Gbps network.

 A free Vodafone Wi-Fi Hub router is included with any broadband package - and it's a great bit of kit!
 It supports dual-band Wi-Fi, including 802.11ac and offers four Gigabit Ethernet ports for any wired devices.
-The Vodafone router also supports beamforming Wi-Fi to maximise signal strength via it's 7 built-in aerials.
+The Vodafone router also supports beamforming Wi-Fi to maximise signal strength via its 7 built-in aerials.
 The Vodafone Wi-Fi Hub can be controlled via an impressively clever app.
 You can take control of the Wi-Fi and set custom times when you want to limit access.
 You'll get a visual display of all of the devices that are connected at any time.
 You can set up a private guest network at the flick of a switch or block any devices you don't recognise.

 Ever wished you could prioritise your broadband speed?
 Now you can!
 'Boost your device speed' lets you prioritise the speed of any device on the network - perfect for when your work laptop is simultaneously competing against an Xbox and YouTubeHD!
-Vodafone also don’t use any traffic management, so your broadband speed will not be artificially slowed down during peak periods.
+Vodafone also doesn’t use any traffic management, so your broadband speed will not be artificially slowed down during peak periods.

 As with all broadband providers, Vodafone broadband packages include phone line rental.
-But, by default, Vodafone don't include evening and weekend calls.
+But, by default, Vodafone doesn't include evening and weekend calls.
 An 'Evening and Weekend' call plan can be added on for £4 per month or an "Anytime Landline & Mobile' call plan for £8 extra per month.

 Vodafone broadband had a rather disappointing customer complaints score in Ofcom's 2019 annual report.
 They received more than double the industry average of broadband complaints (115 complaints per 100K customers).
 Vodafone also fell short on their landline phone service.
 Sky and EE received the least amount of complaints in 2019.
 But, despite the disappointing customer complaints score the reality is that less than 0.2% of customers are dissatisfied.
 Taking into account the features and price point of their products, we would still recommend Vodafone broadband.

-It’s good to know that Vodafone are one of the broadband providers that have signed up to Ofcom’s 'Broadband speed voluntary code of practice'.
+It’s good to know that Vodafone is one of the broadband providers that have signed up to Ofcom’s 'Broadband speed voluntary code of practice'.
 In reality, this means that Vodafone will provide you with a clear estimate of the broadband speed which you're likely to achieve.
 You will also be advised of the minimum guaranteed speed before you sign up.
 If your broadband falls below your guaranteed speed and Vodafone do not resolve it within 28 days, you have the right to cancel your contract without penalty.